Voice of Cards: The Isle Dragon Roars: Reception

 Voice of Cards: The Isle Dragon Roars received "generally favorable" reviews for most platforms according to review aggregator Metacritic; the Windows version received "mixed or average" reviews.

 Destructoid praised the visual style, calling it "a unique look... bolstered further by the excellent character art".
 PC Gamer disliked the way the visual style was used, feeling it became repetitive later in the game, "But the wow wears off.
 There's little variety or poetry in these building blocks, just acres of repeated grass and mountains, as sparse and basic as the 8-bit tilesets of a NES Dragon Quest".
 While feeling mixed about the combat, Nintendo Life enjoyed the narrative, especially the narrator, writing, "every line of dialogue has a smooth and relaxing cadence that really sells the idea that you’re sitting by firelight at a table with a guy who loves telling stories".

 Nintendo World Report wrote that the game could have used more challenge or a higher difficulty, with the reviewer saying, "I avoided about half of random battles and only faced a bit of difficulty in the game's final dungeon".
 GameSpot felt the story was purposeful, writing, "Every story thread feels like it's there for a reason, with anything dark or unusual serving the story rather than being there to merely shock you".
 Rock Paper Shotgun disliked how long animations and random battles affected the pacing, "If the endless grey and brown tiles of its dungeons weren't tiring enough, the combination of its repetitive battles, the slow slide of its card animations and the one too many seconds it takes to jab over to the run menu meant I was yearning for a fast forward button in the style of Bravely Default II before I'd even hit the halfway mark".

 Sequels

 Saito planned Voice of Cards to be a series of games, later clarified as a trilogy.
 Development on a follow-up beginning after the release of The Isle Dragon Roars; most of the staff returned including Yoko, Matsuo, Fujisaka, Mimura and the Monaca composers.
 Titled Voice of Cards: The Forsaken Maiden, the game released worldwide on February 17, 2022 for PS4, Switch and Windows.
 A second follow-up titled Voice of Cards: The Beasts of Burden was released in September 2022.
+A bundle of all three games was released alongside the mobile ports.